guilhermechiarelli/business-entities-emissions/README.md

 ## Start project

 After cloning and accessing this repository, you will have to:
 - Start a Postgres DB instace on port 5432.
-It can be done with Docker running the comand `docker run --name postgres-db -e POSTGRES_DB=databasename -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mysecretpassword -d postgres`;
+It can be done with Docker running the comand `docker run --name postgres-db -e POSTGRES_DB=databasename -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres`;
 - Create a .env file in the root of this repository based on .env.example file available with the information of the Postgres DB instace created;
 - Install the dependecies running the command `npm install`;
 - Run the script `npm run migrations` to create the database schema;